fastify/fastify/docs/TypeScript.md

 FastifyError is a custom error object that includes status code and validation results.

-It extends the Node.js `Error` type, and adds two additional, optional properties: `statusCode: number` and `validation: ValiationResult[]`.
+It extends the Node.js `Error` type, and adds two additional, optional properties: `statusCode: number` and `validation: ValidationResult[]`.

 ##### fastify.ValidationResult